Beef, Main

 Crying Tiger Steak

-Crying Tiger Steak is made up of 2 main components: the marinated beef and the Nam Jim Jaew sauce.
+Crying Tiger Steak is made up of two main components: the marinated beef and the Nam Jim Jeaw sauce.
 Originating from Northern Thailand, you’ll typically see this dish prepared with brisket, though nowadays most restaurants will opt for more tender varieties like strip loin or rib eye.

-I am obsessed with nam jim jaew, and I honestly think it can make grilled/seared meats, rice, or even fresh vegetables that much better by simply dipping them into the sauce.
+I’m obsessed with the dipping sauce, and I honestly think it can make any grilled/seared meats, rice, or even fresh vegetables that much better by simply dipping them into the sauce.

 This is one of my absolute favorite ways to prepare steak and perfect for the grilling season!
 If you’re looking for a delicious way to spice up your next dinner, give this recipe a try!

 Beef: There are many beef options you can choose from for this recipe.
-The golden, and most tender cuts include rib eye and sirloin.
-For more economical and equally as tasty cuts, go for flank, skirt, and/or hanger.
+The golden, and most tender cuts include rib eye and striploin.
+Other tasty alternative options include flank, skirt, and/or hanger steaks.

 Soy sauce, oyster sauce, oil, ground black pepper: These will be the major components of our steak marinade.
 It’s rich in savory and umami flavors that will permeate the meat and make it taste incredible throughout.

 Fish sauce: Another popular Southeast Asian condiment.
-I can talk about my love for fish sauce all day, but let’s save that for another blog post.
 This will provide much of the needed salt we require for the sauce.

 Tamarind paste: Tamarind helps to give brightness to our sauce, which balances out all those sweet and salty flavors.
-You can find tamarind paste in some Asian supermarkets, usually packed in plastic or glass jars.
+You can find tamarind paste in some Asian supermarkets.

-Tamarind pulp may also be available (usually shaped into square/rectangular masses).
+• Substitutions: Tamarind pulp may also be available (usually shaped into rectangular masses) in place of tamarind paste.
 Simply cover enough pulp needed for the recipe with boiled water, let it steep to soften slightly, then pass the liquid through a sieve.
+Otherwise, you can omit this ingredient entirely -just compensate by adding more lime juice to account for the loss of sourness.

 Thai chili flakes: You can purchase Thai chili flakes in most Asian groceries.
 Add as much or as little as you like to your sauce according to preference.